A scientific approach to identifying the healthiest diet. Updated September 28, 2021.

 Plant-based: Minimize animal products

-Whatever stage of life or circumstance you are in, remember that this diet is a diet that we should strive for.
+Whatever stage of life or circumstance you are in, remember that we should strive for the healthiest diet.
 Our duty should be to do what is best for our bodies even if it means change.
 Hold this belief in your mind, and you will realize that change is possible, perhaps even fulfilling.
-Let fear not determine our decisions.

 Let this be our goal so that we may enjoy life to a ripe old age with our friends, our family, our partners, our parents, and everyone around us— no heart disease, no cancer, no disease.